 Your Concord clinic and your remodel crew need different CRMs, so they fight over one

-A custom CRM makes sense in Concord, CA when your relationships are jobs and patients, not deals in a sales pipeline.
+A custom CRM (Customer Relationship Management) makes sense in Concord, CA when your relationships are jobs and patients, not deals in a sales pipeline.
 Expect $45,000 to $130,000 and 3 to 6 months.
 The low end tailors a job-and-visit workflow onto a clean foundation; the high end ties the CRM into your scheduling, field service, and invoicing so a contact's whole history lives in one place.

 You signed up for Salesforce or HubSpot because everyone said you needed a CRM, then discovered it's built to track software deals, not a patient who needs a six-month recall or a homeowner whose deck you'll re-stain next spring.
 Your front desk lives in the scheduling tool, your estimator lives in spreadsheets, and the CRM sits there half-empty because nobody's day actually runs through it.